hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi working on practicing for morad creative♥♥ #234
+2. Corgi working on practicing for morad creative♥♥ #235
-    - Corgi working on company tasks♥♥ #56
+    - Corgi working on company tasks♥♥ #57
+        - Corgi working on icon block for teamsters♥♥
-        - Corgi working on slider for teamsters♥♥ #4
+        - Corgi completed working on slider for teamsters♥♥
         - Corgi completed working on footer for teamsters♥♥
         - Corgi completed working on navigation menu for teamsters♥♥
     - Corgi learning about 'User Experience Design Essentials - Adobe XD UI UX design'♥♥